Larry Sharpe (political activist): 2022 New York gubernatorial campaign

-On October 5, 2021, it was reported that Sharpe announced the formation of an exploratory committee to run for Governor of New York in the 2022 election.

-On February 16, 2022, Sharpe officially announced his campaign to run for Governor of New York on Kennedy.
-During the announcement, he stated that he was seeking three lines: Libertarian Party, Forward Party, and Unite Party.
-Subsequently, the Forward Party endorsed Sharpe following his announcement.
+On February 16, 2022, Sharpe announced his 2022 campaign for governor of New York.
+During the announcement, he stated that he was seeking to run on the party lines of the Libertarian Party, the Forward Party, and the Unite Party.
+The Forward Party endorsed Sharpe following his announcement.

 Sharpe received the Libertarian gubernatorial nomination on February 19, 2022.
 Andrew Hollister, Sharpe's running mate in 2018, was again selected as the lieutenant governor nominee.
+Prior to the 2022 election, the Libertarian Party lost its automatic ballot status following the passage of a law containing stricter ballot access requirements.

-In July 2022, the New York State Board of Elections disqualified Sharpe from the election ballot for not meeting the qualifications for ballot access.
-Sharpe subsequently continued his gubernatorial campaign as a write-in candidate.
+In July 2022, the New York State Board of Elections disqualified Sharpe from the general election ballot.
+Sharpe continued his gubernatorial campaign as a write-in candidate.

+Incumbent Democratic Governor Kathy Hochul won the 2022 gubernatorial election.
+Sharpe received less than 10,000 votes.

 2024 vice presidential campaign

-In 2024, Sharpe was the running mate for Lars Mapstead, who sought the Libertarian Party nomination.
-At the 2024 Libertarian National Convention, Mapstead placed fourth and was dropped.
-Chase Oliver was chosen the nominee.
-Sharpe withdrew from the Vice Presidential nomination following Mapstead's dropping from the ballot.
+In 2024, Sharpe was the running mate of Lars Mapstead, who sought the Libertarian Party presidential nomination.
+At the 2024 Libertarian National Convention, Mapstead finished in fourth place and Chase Oliver became the Libertarian Party nominee.
+Sharpe then withdrew his vice-presidential candidacy.

 2026 New York gubernatorial campaign

-On October 9, 2025, Sharpe announced his candidacy for the 2026 New York Libertarian gubernatorial nomination.
-He officially received the nomination at the party's state convention on October 25, 2025.
+On October 9, 2025, Sharpe announced his candidacy for the Libertarian Party nomination in the 2026 New York gubernatorial election.
+He received the Libertarian nomination at the party's state convention on October 25, 2025.

+Sharpe is also running as the candidate of the We The People Party.

+In February 2026, Sharpe announced that he would attempt to petition his way onto the Republican primary ballot in the gubernatorial election, which was unsuccessful.

+In May 2026, the New York State Board of Elections disqualified Sharpe from the general election ballot.
+Sharpe continued his gubernatorial campaign as a write-in candidate.